MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

    ::: moniker-end

    - In **gdbserver** mode, GDB is run locally, which connects to gdbserver on the remote system.
-Note that this is the only mode that the Linux Console window supports.
+This is the only mode that the Linux Console window supports.

    - In **gdb** mode, the Visual Studio debugger drives GDB on the remote system.
-This is a better option if the local version of GDB is not compatible with the version installed on the target computer. |
+This is a better option if the local version of GDB isn't compatible with the version installed on the target computer. |

    > [!NOTE]
    > If you are unable to hit breakpoints in gdbserver debugging mode, try gdb mode. gdb must first be [installed](download-install-and-setup-the-linux-development-workload.md) on the remote target.

 1. Select the remote target using the standard **Debug** toolbar in Visual Studio.

-   When the remote target is available, you will see it listed by either name or IP address.
+   When the remote target is available, you'll see it listed by either name or IP address.

    ![Remote target](media/remote_target.png)

-   If you have not yet connected to the remote target, you will see an instruction to use [Linux Connection Manager](connect-to-your-remote-linux-computer.md) to connect to the remote target.
+   If you haven't connected to the remote target yet, you'll see an instruction to use [Linux Connection Manager](connect-to-your-remote-linux-computer.md) to connect to the remote target.

    ![Remote Architecture](media/architecture.png)